The Law of Vacant Places: Plot

 Ennis Stussy is the stepfather to Police Chief Gloria Burgle and adoptive and kindly grandfather to Gloria's son.
 Burgle is the Chief of Eden Valley, but the department is being folded into a larger municipality, so she will soon lose that title.
 After spending an evening with Ennis, Burgle begins the drive back home with her son.
-Realizing that her son Nathan has forgotten a birthday present Ennis gave him, she drives back to his home, only to find Ennis dead in his kitchen and the house ransacked by Maurice as a result of mistaken identity.
+Realizing that her son Nathan has forgotten a birthday present Ennis gave him, she drives back to his home, only to find Ennis dead in his kitchen and the house ransacked by Maurice as a result of mistaken identification.
 Upon searching the house for the killer, Gloria finds, hidden under the wooden floor, science fiction novels she had no idea her stepfather had.
 Back in St. Cloud, Maurice suddenly appears in Ray and Nikki's apartment, explaining that things went south with the robbery.
 Realizing not only that Maurice killed a man, but also robbed the wrong house and did not obtain the stamp, Ray becomes aggressive; in return, Maurice threatens him with a gun, and blackmails him into giving him $5,000 by the next day.
 Maurice leaves, but as he exits the building, Nikki and Ray kill him by dropping a window air conditioner on his head.

 Meanwhile, Emmit and his business partner, Sy Feltz, contact a shady organization, which they had borrowed money from two years ago, to pay them back fully with interest.
 However, the man sent by the company, the strange V. M. Varga, explains that the company does not want their money back, and that it was an "investment".
 He then leaves, as Emmit and Sy wonder what they have gotten themselves into.